pivotal/docs-platform-automation/docs/tasks.md

 ### apply-changes

-Triggers an install on the Ops Manager described by the auth file.
+Triggers an install on the Tanzu Operations Manager described by the auth file.

 To optionally provide an errand file to manually control errands for a particular of run of `apply-changes`.